mattfreed/IDD-Fa18-Lab1/README.md

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**

-    Yes, the LED is a variable birghtness range depending on the position of the potentiameter
+    Yes, the LED varries its birghtness depending on the position of the potentiameter (due to the change in resistance)

 ## Part E. Fade an LED using Arduino

 **a.
 What do you have to modify to make the code control the circuit you've built on your breadboard?**

     Change the pin output to 11
+    `pinMode(11, OUTPUT);`

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**